concerta addiction

 Partial Hospitalization Concerta Addiction Treatment

-A partial hospitalization program (PHP) allows patients to receive care for Concerta misuse.
-Here, they don’t have to spend the night at a facility.
+A partial hospitalization program (PHP) allows patients to receive intensive care for Concerta misuse.
+As a primary component of our concerta addiction treatment, this program enables patients to receive high-level clinical support during the day while returning to their own homes at night.
 Instead, they take part in treatment 5 days per week for 8 hours each day.

 The primary forms of treatment include individual, group, and family therapy, as well as education about substance use issues and the recovery journey.